Downward Facing Dog

 - Start on your hands and knees with your wrists directly under your shoulders and your knees directly under your hips.

-- Spread your fingers wide and press firmly through your palms and knuckles, tucking your toes under.
+- Spread your fingers wide and press firmly through your palms and knuckles.
+Tuck your toes under.

-- Exhale and lift your knees away from the floor, keeping them slightly bent.
+- Exhale and lift your knees away from the floor, sending your hips up and back.
+Keep a slight bend in your knees at first.

-- Lengthen your tailbone away from the back of your pelvis and press it lightly toward the pubis.
+- Lengthen your tailbone away from your pelvis and press it gently toward the ceiling.
+Your body should form an inverted V.

-- Press your heels down toward the floor and straighten your legs, but do not lock your knees.
+- Press your heels down toward the floor (they do not need to touch) and gradually straighten your legs without locking your knees.

-- Keep your head between your upper arms and your gaze toward your navel.
+- Rotate your upper arms outward to broaden your shoulders away from your ears.
+Keep your head between your upper arms with your gaze toward your navel or feet.

 Downward Facing Dog Form & Visual